themiszamani/B2SAFE-B2STAGE-Training/0X-Working-with-PIDs_epicclient.md

 2. Set up internet connection to the PID server with a client
 3. Create a PID
 4. Link PID and location of the data object

-#### Training machine
-pid-training.eudat-sara.vm.surfsara.nl

-All commands below are python commands unless indicated otherwise.
-The epicclient.py can be fount in */opt/PIDs/* on the training machine.

 In the tutorial below we will work with a test handle server located at SURFsara.
 That means the PIDs we create are not resolvable via the global handle resolver nor the DOI resolver.